 Process

 I measured the charms on my existing necklace to size my pendant, making sure the step sizes of my recessed pattern were large enough to fill properly during casting.
 I iterated on my CAD model for weeks, adding fillets to all the edges and corners and adjusting each branch segment to be wide enough and spaced far enough apart to prevent breakoff during casting.
+To complete my design, I added a small loop at the top for a jump ring to pass through.

 When my CAD was finally finished, I 3D printed six copies in wax, and then used lost-wax investment casting to turn my printed wax parts into cast silver parts.